 Exchanging insurance information and personal details with the other party involved in the accident is another legal requirement.
 Not only is it an offence to not swap personal details in the event of an accident, but you'll need them to make a claim on your insurance.

 The details you should exchange include:

-For information on how to make a MORE THAN car insurance claim and for important contact details, visit our making a claim page.
+Not being honest when making a claim could affect your claim too.
+For information on how to make a car insurance claim containing important contact details, visit our making a claim page.